 - Always knock softly and wait to be greeted by the patient.
 Greet the patient and identify yourself upon entering.
 State your purpose and ask permission.
-"Hi, I'm (insert name), a volunteer, and I have your mail.
-Would you like me to read your mail to you?" - Do not wake a sleeping patient. - If the curtain is pulled all the way around the bed, do not open the curtain. - Do not question the patient regarding his/her illness. - The key to interacting with patients is being a good listener.
+"Hi, I'm (insert name), a volunteer, and I'm here to offer you a snack before you leave from surgery.
+What type of snack would you prefer?" - Do not wake a sleeping patient. - If the curtain is pulled all the way around the bed, do not open the curtain. - Do not question the patient regarding his/her illness. - The key to interacting with patients is being a good listener.